zhenglin0425/zhenglin0425.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Github, Github University, 2012
+* B.S. at the Department of Electrical Engineering, Fuzhou University, 2016-2020
-* M.S. in Jekyll, Github University, 2014
+* M.S. at the Department of Electrical Engineering, Fudan University, 2020-2023
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* Ph.D at the Department of Electrical and Electronic Engineering, the University of Hong Kong, 2023 (expected)

 Work experience
 ======